abhijeetk/af-binder/doc/afb-application-writing.md

 Current implementation relies on libsystemd and file descriptors.
-This model might be review in the future to support secure sockets and free the dependency with libsystemd.
+This model might be review in the future to support secure sockets and get rid of libsystemd dependency.

 Handling sessions within applications
 -------------------------------------

-Applications should understand sessions and tokens management when interacting with afb-daemon binder.
+Applications should understand sessions and token management when interacting with afb-daemon binder.

-Applications are communicating with their private binder(afb-daemon) using a network connection or potentially any other connection channel.
-While current version does not yet implement unix domain this feature might be added in a near future.
-Developers need to be warn that HTTP protocol is a none connected protocol.
-This prevents from using HTTP socket connection to authenticate clients.
+Applications communicate with their private binder(afb-daemon) using a network connection or potentially any other connection channel.
+While the current version does not yet implement Unix socket, this feature might be added in the near future.
+Developers need to be warn that HTTP protocol is a none connected protocol and that using HTTP socket connection to authenticate clients is not supported.

 For this reason, the binder should authenticate the application by using a shared secret.
 The secret is named "token" and the identification